Affordable Housing Preservation

 The primary data source utilized is the National Housing Preservation Database, which incorporates all available data on federally subsidized housing properties and includes nine separate funding streams.
 The data provided is all publicly available.

 While every effort has been made to clean data and ensure accuracy, all properties have not yet been individually reviewed due to volume of data.
 Initial priority for data review was placed on properties in proximity to MARTA rail stations, and those in the City of Atlanta.
+Properties that did not have information on subsidy start/end dates or number of subsidized units are not included here.

 Users may report any omissions or inaccuracies noted on the mapping site by contacting firstname.lastname@example.org.